Cyrano's was founded in

 Pizza Parlor, St. Louis World's Fare Restaurant and the Tivoli Cafe.
 The menu was the same but the vibe had

-changed.
-The Marshalls retired and sold Cyrano's to Ray and Fran Gibson
+In 1985, the Marshalls retired and sold Cyrano's to Ray and Fran Gibson.

 Charlie and Carolyn Downs resurrected Cyrano's in 2003 at 603 East Lockwood in Webster Groves, where it is still in business today.
 Their website states "former Cyrano's tables, mirrors, artwork and antiques have been restored and intermingled with the bright colors of today, creating an atmosphere that is alive and progressive, but still cozy and romantic."
 Perhaps, but for those of us who remember the original Cyrano's at Clayton and DeMun, the Cleopatra doesn't taste the same.